|University of Southern California

-The Best Screenwriting Schools is a resource for students to make informed college and degree decisions for choosing the best screenwriting programs in 2023.
+The best Screenwriting Schools ranking is a resource for students, parents and guidance counselors to be informed of college and degree options when researching screenwriting programs.

 These schools are all well-respected institutions that offer comprehensive screenwriting programs, and have a track record of producing successful screenwriters.